abpio/abp-commercial-docs/en/studio/running-applications.md

 - `Stop All`: Stop all(CLI, C#) applications.
 - `Build & Start All`: It builds each C# applications using the [dotnet build](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) command in the [Background Tasks](./overview/index.md#background-tasks) and starts all(CLI, C#) applications after the build tasks are completed.

+> `Start All` applications doesn't mean it's gonna be builded that's why we need to use `Build & Start All` for C# applications.

 ### Build

 *Profile Root* -> *Build* context menu, there are 4 options available: